 Reduces Blood Pressure

 As already discussed earlier, celery contains organic sodium which helps reduce blood pressure rather than increase it.
 Regular consumption of celery juice notably lowers blood pressure levels, most probably due to the compound called phthalide, which relaxes the muscles around the arteries and promotes normal blood flow.
-For optimal results, drink the juice for a week, make a 3-week break, and start over again.
+For optimal results, drink the juice for a week,

 The mineral content of this veggie balances body’s pH levels and neutralizes acidity.
 Celery leaves have high content of vitamin A (a powerful anti-acid), whilst the stems are an excellent source of vitamins B1, B2, B6 and C with rich supplies of potassium, folic acid, calcium, magnesium, iron, phosphorus, sodium and plenty essential amino acids.